What comes to your mind when you first think of Qatar?

 Traditional Food In Qatar: Our Top Picks

-Traditional food has always been a driving factor in attracting foodies to Qatar.
+Traditional food of Qatar has always been a driving factor in attracting foodies to Qatar.
 Today, the country houses a range of world-class restaurants that have made a name for themselves, particularly because of the traditional dishes they offer.
 So, let's take a closer look at some of the finest traditional delicacies to taste in Qatar.

 Perhaps the best food in Qatar that is largely connected to the hearts of natives, Machboos is a spiced rice dish that can be prepared by marinating chicken, beef, lamb, camel, or even fish.
 Being the national dish of Qatar, it is easy to find Machboos in the country as every restaurant offers it in one way or the other.